Locking with Cache Item Versioning (Optimistic Locking)

 itself by one with every update to an item.
-This property allows you to track whether any
+This property allows you to track whether any change occurs in an item or not.
+When you fetch an item from the cache, you also fetch its current version in the cache.
+For read-intensive applications, Optimistic Locking is preferred over Pessimistic Locking.

 When to Use Optimistic Locking

-CacheItemVersion
+The CacheItemVersion

-When any item is added in cache, cache item version is returned to the cache client.
-This value denotes the number of updates performed on a particular data.
+adds an additional dimension to the development of the application using NCache.
+Optimistic concurrency can be achieved in applications by NCache Item Versioning.
+When any item is added to the cache, the cache item version returns to the cache client.
+This value denotes the number of updates performed on particular data.
+With every update, the value of the item version increments.

 Prerequisites

-- For API details, refer to: Add, ICache, CacheItem, CacheItemVersion, Contains(), Count, GetIfNewer, Insert, Remove.
+- For API details, refer to: Add, ICache, CacheItem, CacheItemVersion, Contains, Count, GetIfNewer, Insert, Remove.

 - Make sure that the data being added is serializable.